Choosing Fireworks: Quiet & Low Noise Displays

 Fish: These shots dissolve into wriggling silver or coloured stars that resemble fish, another beautiful low noise effect.

-Horsetails or falling leaves: These dissolve into bright coloured or silver stars that hang in the air, resembling falling leaves or a horse’s tail.
+Horsetails or falling leaves: These dissolve into bright coloured stars or gold and silver embers that hang in the air, resembling falling leaves or a horse’s tail.
 The video below shows a larger cake with this type of effect, which also demonstrates that even silent cakes are still accompanied by the sound from the launch of each shell into the air.
 Although it sounds loud here (filmed in a back garden) it won’t travel far.

-There are many more low noise effects available so we would, as always, encourage you to explore your firework supplier’s video clips to help you choose.
+There are many more low noise effects available so I would, as always, encourage you to explore your firework supplier’s video clips to help you choose.

 One of the advantages of cakes is that low noise effects can be fired rapidly or fanned (or both) which can add to the visual impact.
 So it really is possible to have quite a stunning display – without bangs – from what’s currently on the market.
-That said, you will find a much better range of low noise barrages from a specialist fireworks shop; supermarkets and seasonal sellers tend to carry a smaller range.
+That said, you will find a much better range of low noise barrages from a specialist fireworks shop; supermarkets tend to carry a smaller range, if any at all.

 Like barrages, candles shoot effects up into the air.
 However the effects are stacked on top of each other in long vertical tubes (in barrages it’s one shot per tube) and tend to be of a smaller bore.
 For low noise effects this is significant because the smaller bore size lends itself very well to quieter effects, particularly if multiple candles are fused to fire together (known as a candle bundle).

 One other thing that works well with candle bundles is arranging them in a V shape and firing two or more together to get multiple columns of effects.
-We cover this in our Setting Up Cakes And Candles section.
+I cover this in my Setting Up Cakes And Candles section.